pedaling/react-native-in-app-purchase/README.md

 #### 5. Retry

-In some cases, your app may not be able to call the `finalize` function even the purchase was successful - such as poor internet connection.
-But don't worry.
-Purchases that are not finalized can be retrieved with the `flush` function.
+In some cases, your app may not be able to call the `finalize` function even the purchase was successful. (such as poor internet connection) Purchases that are not finalized can be retrieved with the `flush` function.
 Send these purchases to the server to verify, and then call the `finalize` function.

 ```javascript
 InAppPurchase.flush().then((purchases) => {